balintkissdev/3d-renderer-cpp/README.md

 ## Motivation

-This project is a demonstration of my ability to write cross-platform 3D graphical applications in C++ that run on both desktop (Windows, Linux) and on the web with WebAssembly.
+This project is a demonstration of my expertise to write cross-platform 3D graphical applications in C++ that run on both desktop (Windows, Linux) and on the web with WebAssembly.
 I designed my application to balance the correct level of abstractions and performance optimizations.
 The project showcases confident usage of the following technologies:

 - C++20
-- 3D graphics programming with OpenGL 4.x, WebGL2 (based on OpenGL ES 3.0)
+- 3D graphics programming with OpenGL, WebGL2 (based on OpenGL ES 3.0)
 - Advanced CMake practices (modern CMake targets, FetchContent, CPack)
 - Immediate mode overlay GUI using Dear ImGui (as opposed to retained mode GUI frameworks like Qt)
 - Building for WebAssembly using Emscripten